Welcome to our website.

 For security reasons and for a better surfing experience, we ask you to update your browser to the latest version.

 When economies suffer inflation or a debt crisis, gold is the first choice for investors.
 For some years now, the industrialised nations have suffered from the highest public debt seen in peacetime.
 Both the structural imbalance between income and expenditure as well as demographic changes have caused national debt to increase, hindering a reduction of debt levels.
-In 1980, the national debt of the United States still stood at $1 billion.
-By mid-2014, the figure had risen to $17.6 billion.
+In 1980, the national debt of the United States still stood at $1 trillion.
+By mid-2014, the figure had risen to $17.6 trillion.
 As an illustration, this figure (with the price of gold at $31,000 a kilo) corresponds to 567,000 tons of gold, four times the amount ever mined in the course of history.

 Level of interest rate

 When debt is exploding, interest payments barely rise.
 This is because over the last few decades, interest rates have fallen to their lowest levels ever, and debtors are able to refinance their old debts by purchasing new debt at ever diminishing interest rates.
 As such, any attempt to increase interest rates would result in significantly higher liabilities.
-At an interest rate of 5%, for example, the interest repayments on United States debt would be in the region of $1 billion, representing around 40% of today’s annual tax revenue.
+At an interest rate of 5%, for example, the interest repayments on United States debt would be in the region of $1 trillion, representing around 40% of today’s annual tax revenue.

 There are only a limited number of ways out of the debt trap.
 On the one hand, by means of growth and on the other, via drastic budget cuts and saving measures, as well as higher rates of taxation or regular doses of so-called ‘financial repression’.
 One of the most important aims of financial repression is to maintain nominal interest rates below the rate of inflation (the equivalent of negative real interest rates).
 This lowers the state’s interest repayments and contributes to a real reduction in the debt burden.
 One man’s meat is another man’s poison: savers worldwide lose somewhere in the region of €100 billion every year.
 However, levels of interest are likely to remain low over the coming years and real interest rates similarly low.
 The tendency represents a very positive environment for the price of gold.